ClevelandClinicQHS/projects/README.md

 * `id` – an identification number, specifically an integer, unique among the other affiliations.
 This number can be used whenever needing to identify this affiliation within `projects` package functions.
 * `department_name` – the department name of the affiliation.
 A nonambiguous substring of `department_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projects` package functions.
 This is included in the affiliations section of the automatically generated title page of projects associated with authors with this affiliation.
 * `institution_name` – the name of the overall institution of the affiliation.
 A nonambiguous substring of `institution_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projects` package functions.
 This is included after `department_name` in the affiliations section of the automatically generated title page of projects associated with authors with this affiliation.
 * `address` – the address of the affiliation.
 This is included after `institution_name` in the affiliations section of the automatically generated title page of projects associated with authors with this affiliation.
-It is also included in the "Corresponding Author" section of the title page when a project's corresponding author has this affiliation as his or her primary (i.e., first) affiliation (see \@ref(assoc)).
+It is also included in the "Corresponding Author" section of the title page when a project's corresponding author has this affiliation as his or her primary (i.e., first) affiliation (see the **Internal Tables** section).

 ### Internal Tables